iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-sgx-app.md

 As we mentioned earlier, the advantage of using **SCONE** is the ability to make the application **Intel® SGX-enabled** without changing the source code.
 The only thing we are going to do is rebuilding the app using the Trusted-Execution-Environment tooling provided by **SCONE**.

 {% hint style="info" %}
-SCONE provides currated base images for a bunch of languages, the currated image will be used to replace the base image and get rid of any non TEE compliant operations.
+SCONE provides TEE conversion tooling (Python, Java, ..) plus eventually TEE base images for other languages (NodeJs).
 {% endhint %}

 Copy the Dockerfile of the non-TEE app: